 Sweden has done a lot to help newcomers, he says, but also acknowledges that not everyone is so welcoming.

-“There are Swedes who yearn to make their country a multicultural arena, but one hand isn’t clapping.”
+“There are Swedes who yearn to make their country a multicultural arena, but one hand cannot clap on its own.”